Hollywood Stuntz gang assault: Defendants prosecuted

 Off-duty undercover officer Wojciech Braszczok was initially charged with assault, gang assault, riot and criminal mischief.
 Braszczok is not believed to have physically assaulted Lien, but was charged with assault because he was part of the larger group involved in the attack.
 He was allegedly captured on video wearing a black vest that said "Front Line Soldiers" on the back, punching and kicking the SUV.
 Braszczok asserted that he never harmed Lien and was hitting the vehicle to maintain his cover.
 Prosecutors argue that "Braszczok completely abdicated his responsibility as a police officer by first and foremost failing to take any action."
 He testified that he was unable to help Lien because, without his badge and gun, he was helpless to stop the melee.
 "I didn’t think they would have believed me that I was a cop," he said.
 "I wish I could have done more to help the driver."
 Braszczok said he followed Lien to detain him after hitting Mieses, but was unable to do so for safety reasons.
 On June 9, 2015, Braszczok was convicted of second-degree assault, coercion, riot and criminal mischief.
 He was acquitted of the top charge of first-degree gang assault.
 Braszczok received one year on the assault conviction and one year for coercion.
 The sentences for those charges will run concurrently.
 He also received one year for criminal mischief for breaking the SUV's window.
 This sentence will run consecutively with the other two, leaving him with two years in jail.
 Braszczok was fired from the NYPD for his role in the attack.

 Jason Brown pleaded guilty to second-degree assault and riot and was sentenced to three and a half years in prison.

-Several defendants have accepted plea deals.
+Several defendants accepted plea deals.
 Allen Edwards and Edwin Rodriguez were each sentenced to five years probation on charges of second-degree assault and first-degree rioting.
 Craig Wright, Kalik Douglas, and James Kuehne also pleaded guilty to the same charges, and were sentenced to two years in prison and three years post-release supervision.
 Clint Caldwell, who played a more minor role, pleaded guilty to the same charges and was sentenced to one year in prison.